7 Safe Ways to Brighten Up Your Smile at Home

 - Spit out the accumulated saliva and foam.
 Rinse to get rid of the residue.

-Choosing the right toothpaste is important in order to properly brush your teeth.
-As mentioned earlier, multiple toothpaste brands and types make use of ingredients such as baking soda, hydrogen peroxide, and activated charcoal One such example is the Charcoal Blast Whitening Toothpaste which uses activated charcoal to promote teeth whitening.
+Choosing the right toothpaste is important to properly brush your teeth.
+As mentioned earlier, multiple toothpaste brands and types make use of ingredients such as baking soda, hydrogen peroxide, and activated charcoal.
+One such example is the Charcoal Blast Whitening Toothpaste which uses activated charcoal to promote whiter-looking teeth.

-Consider the different components of toothpaste in order to pick the best teeth whitening paste for you.
+Consider the different components of toothpaste to pick the best toothpaste for you.

 Just like toothpaste, using the right toothbrush for you when brushing your teeth can affect regular brushing effectiveness.

 Some toothbrushes have different densities of bristles.
-Some are hard or soft, which changes its ability to reach places and scrub plaque and stain on your teeth’s surface.
+Some are hard or soft, which changes their ability to reach places and scrub plaque and stain on your teeth’s surface.

 Using Commercial Teeth Whiteners

-While many of the ways to whiten your teeth listed above involve easily available ingredients such as baking soda, oil, and fruits, commercial teeth whiteners are often a much more sure, tried and tested way to whiten your teeth.
+While many of the ways to whiten the look of your teeth listed above involve easily available ingredients such as baking soda, oil, and fruits, commercial teeth whiteners are often a much more sure, tried, and tested way to whiten the appearance of your teeth.

-Whitening toothpaste containing baking soda, hydrogen peroxide, and activated charcoal is only one of the dental products available to help lessen teeth discoloration.
+Whitening toothpaste containing baking soda, hydrogen peroxide, and activated charcoal is only one of the dental products available to help lessen the look of teeth discoloration.

 Whitening strips, and tray-based teeth whiteners are also available to use at home from your dentists or over the counter.

 One such product is the Charcoal Blast Teeth Whitening Powder from Vivo Per Lei, which provides a teeth whitener alternative without harmful ingredients.
-It works to reduce stains and boost the overall health of your gums and teeth.
-Its activated charcoal component makes sure to absorb bacteria and prevent teeth restaining.
+It works to reduce the appearance of stains and boost the overall appearance of your gums and teeth.
 It even comes in both mint and cinnamon variations.

 The Final Bite

-There are multiple methods easily available from the grocery, over the counter, or through an online shop, that can give you that bright white smile you’re aiming for.
+There are multiple methods easily available from the grocery, over the counter, or through an online shop, that can give you that bright-looking smile you’re aiming for.

 Many of these have been in practice since ancient times, supported now by multiple studies, while others are still being further researched to prove their effectiveness.
-From natural methods to commercial products, these all work to whiten your teeth.
+From natural methods to commercial products, these all work to whiten the look of your teeth.